 - (A) Opposite Direction.
 The reverse of a turn trick shall be in the opposite direction of rotation of the basic. - (B) Between 180- or 540-Degree Turns.
 Any variety of 180-degree or 540-degree turn is allowed between 180-degree or 540-degree basic and reverse turns. - (C) Skier Touching Handle with Both Hands.
 The completeness of all surface, wake, and wake-towake turns shall be judged with the skier touching the handle with both hands whilst displaying the appropriate BSP. - (D) Continuous Turning Movement.
 In a multipleturn any interruption in the continuous turning movement shall terminate the trick at that point and it shall score zero.
 A variation in the speed of rotation shall not constitute an interruption of the turn however loss of BSP before the completion of rotation shall constitute an interruption of the turn. - (E) Maximum Multiple Surface Turns.
-No more than four multiple-surface-turns shall be scored in any pass. - (F) Maximum Step-Over Turns.
-No more than four step-over multiple-turns shall be scored in any round.

-(G) One-Foot Turns.
-One-foot turns shall start and end in One-Foot BSP and the lifted foot shall remain clear of the water's surface throughout the entirety of the turn.
+No more than six multiple-surface-turns shall be scored in any round. - (F) Maximum Step-Over Turns.
+No more than four step-over multiple-turns shall be scored in any round. - (G) One-Foot Turns.
+One-foot turns shall start and end in One-Foot BSP and the lifted foot shall remain clear of the water's surface throughout the entirety of the turn. - (H) Loss Of BSP.
+Surface turns shall be completed on the feet.
+Loss of BSP prior to completion of the rotation shall disallow the trick.